zbholman/GetFizzBuzz/README.md

   ```

 On Windows
+  - Open project root directory
+  - Double click "GetFizzBuzz.jar" to run
-  follow build steps and run in IDE or execute jar from command line with
+  - Alternatively, you can follow build steps and run in IDE or execute jar from command line with
   ```
   java -jar <path_to_jar>
   ```